Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Introduction

-Our formulation of the junction conditions is derived using the so-called {\it covariant approach}.
-This approach is based on the seminal work of Ehlers, which was further developed by Ellis and other authors \cite{ehlers}.
 There are two different realizations of the covariant approach.
-The first, called {\it 1+3 covariant approach} is useful in the context of exact relativistic (and Newtonian) cosmological models \cite{Cargese,FLRW-pert}.
-A second one, which is also an extension of the 1+3 covariant approach, is the {\it 1+1+2 covariant approach} \cite{green,clarkbar,clarkson,betschart,Burston:2007wt}, which can be employed for the analysis of spacetimes of astrophysical interest \cite{nzioki,Carloni:2014rba,sante1,sante2,Luz:2019frs,Naidu:2021nwh}.
+The first, called {\it 1+3 covariant approach}, is useful in the context of exact relativistic (and Newtonian) cosmological models \cite{Cargese,FLRW-pert}.
+A second one, which is also an extension of the 1+3 covariant approach, is the {\it 1+1+2 covariant approach} \cite{green,clarkbar,clarkson,betschart,Burston:2007wt}, which can be employed for the analysis of spacetimes of astrophysical interest \cite{nzioki,Carloni:2014rba,Bradley:1998tt,sante1,sante2,Luz:2019frs,Naidu:2021nwh}.

-In the following we rely on the 1+1+2 approach.
-This choice is due to the fact that junction conditions are mostly employed in the context of astrophysics.
-As the 1+3 formalism is fully contained in the 1+1+2 one, using the latter results in no loss generality for our treatment.
-Other than complementing the work in \cite{sante1,sante2,Luz:2019frs,Naidu:2021nwh} on the covariant formulation of the TOV equations, the relations we derive prove particularly useful in understanding some general properties of the junction conditions, and in the analysis of junction conditions in modifications of general relativity.
+Since junction conditions are primarily employed in astrophysics, in this work we use the 1+1+2 approach.
+In addition, as the 1+3 formalism is entirely contained in the 1+1+2 one, using the latter results in no loss generality for our treatment.
+We show that other than complementing the work in \cite{sante1,sante2,Luz:2019frs,Naidu:2021nwh} on the covariant formulation of the TOV equations, the relations we derive prove particularly useful in understanding some general properties of the junction conditions, and in the analysis of junction conditions in modifications of general relativity.
+Our work is not the first to present such an attempt.
+For example, junction conditions were given in the case of LRS-II spacetime using the 1+1+2 approach in \cite{Khambule:2020sgy}.
+In other words, e.g., the junction conditions are derived for specific cases/models (see, e.g., \cite{sante1,sante2, Bradley:1998tt}).
+However, in this work, we take a slightly different approach in that we derive the general junction conditions directly from the distribution formalism and the 1+1+2 equations, extending our analysis to general LRS spacetimes and considering the case of non-comoving observers.